 Want me to handle the printing for you?

 If you'd be more comfortable having me submit your order to Prints of Love, I'm happy to take care of that for you.
-But I do charge a fee, so message me for a quote on your particular quantity (increments of 25 only, please).
+But I do charge a fee, so message me for a quote on your particular quantity (minimum 20).

 ❷ Home Printing

 What program or software do I need to open my printable PDF?